BlackShadow/Half-Life-1-RMF-/README.md

 I don't recommend using unofficial RAD compilers because lightning will be so much different than original game.
 You can find Valve's original RAD compiler on QRAD folder in repository or Half-Life SDK.

-Make sure to compile maps with their .RAD file and Final mode (Full VIS and Extra RAD).
+Make sure to compile maps with .RAD file and final mode (Full VIS and Extra RAD).
 If there's no .RAD file for the map, it doesn't need it.